teemtee/fmf/docs/concept.rst

 * Text files under version control
 * Keep common uses cases simple
-* Use hiearchy to organize content
+* Use hierarchy to organize content
 * Prevent duplication where possible
 * Metadata close to the test code
 * Solution should be open source